-- Submit your application materials and register your recommenders directly through the Thouron Award website by October 15, 2018.
+- Submit your application materials and register your recommenders directly through the Thouron Award website by October 15, 2023, at 11:59pm

 - Candidates are also expected to be in touch with at least one faculty member at their first choice UK institution.
 These individuals need not ultimately supervise candidates' dissertation work, but should serve as a contact for applicants to become familiar with their intended departments.

 - After applications are received, the Thouron faculty committee will screen the applications.
-A set of finalists will then be invited in December to attend interviews, almost always held on the last Saturday of January in Philadelphia.
+A set of finalists will then be invited in December to attend interviews, almost always held in late January or early February in Philadelphia.